Skip to main content

 ...

-Send a Resource Request
+Send a request for a Resource

 kubectl --context $PLATFORM apply --filename https://raw.githubusercontent.com/syntasso/kratix/main/samples/paved-path-demo/paved-path-demo-resource-request.yaml